-The law industry may have stayed the same for hundreds of years.
-However, with difficult economic times and technology constantly evolving, law firms are now stepping away from what was considered ‘normal’ and are now changing their workplaces to reflect changes in society.
+The legal industry may have stayed the same for hundreds of years.
+However, with difficult economic times and constantly evolving technologies, law firms are now stepping away from what was considered ‘normal’ and are now changing their workplaces to reflect changes in society.

 Here are just some of the ways that law firms are differing in modern times:

 Social networking is becoming a fundamental aspect of every industry, which includes the legal industry.
-As, rather than viewing social media badly, lawyers and law firms are now embracing the idea of social networking and are using it as a tool to grow their business.
+Rather than viewing social media negatively, lawyers and law firms are now embracing the idea of social networking and are using it as a tool to develop their business.

-Not only can firms advertise their work on social media to grow the number of clients that they have, but these social sites can also be used to recruit and grow a firm.
-More so, social media can be incredibly useful for cases, as it can help locate witnesses and things like photographs, videos and conversations can be used as evidence.
+Not only can firms advertise their work on social media to grow the number of clients that they have, but these social sites can also be used to recruit new joiners, expanding the firm.
+More so, social media can be incredibly useful for cases, as it can help locate witnesses and things like photographs, videos and conversations, which can be used as evidence.

-Thanks to changes in the law, cases are now evolving to allow the use of electronically stored information is now allowed to be presented as evidence in the court.
+Thanks to the adoption of changes in the law world, electronically stored information is now allowed to be presented as evidence in the court.
 Similar to the idea of using social media as evidence, this means that instant messages, emails, data, voicemails and calendars can all be accessed and used as evidence.
 To sort out relevant information among a pile of documents, Elite Asia’s e-discovery solution is a powerful tool to help identify and produce reliable information for a law suit or investigation in a timely manner.

 In the past, many lawyers would sacrifice their relationships and social life for their jobs.
 Where they would put practically every hour of their day into their law firm as they succumbed to the pressure of the workplace.
 However, this is becoming an idea of the past, as the legal industry is evolving to create a better work-life balance for their workers.

 To bring firms into the future, workplaces are now introducing modern ideas like part-time workers, phased retirement and flexible working hours.
 The industry starts to open to any alternatives, allowing a workforce to maintain a home life along with their legal profession.

 Becoming More Eco-Aware